 Royalty income represents taxable income.
 It is generally subject to ordinary CIT at federal, cantonal, and communal levels.

-With the Swiss tax reform, a patent box will be introduced at cantonal and communal levels as of 1 January 2020.
-It will reduce CIT on license income from qualifying patents (i.e. reduce the taxation of income realised from patents).
+With the Swiss tax reform, a patent box was introduced at cantonal and communal levels on 1 January 2020.
+It reduces CIT on license income from qualifying patents (i.e. reduced taxation of income realised from patents).
 There is further the option for cantons to introduce an R&D super deduction (see Federal Act on Tax Reform and AHV Financing (TRAF) in the Significant developments section).

 Foreign exchange gains